 Are Dodge Chargers expensive to maintain?

-Costs to maintain a car like the Dodge Charger can vary by factors such as your location, how you drive and how many miles you drive each year.
-Depreciation, fuel costs, repairs, maintenance, taxes and fees can all be different for each person.
-Another item of consideration is the model and trim package you choose for your Dodge Charger, which can also make a difference on the cost to purchase and to insure.
+The costs of maintaining your Dodge Charger can vary by factors such as your location, how you drive and how many miles you drive each year.
+Depreciation, gas prices, repairs, maintenance, taxes and fees can all be different for each person.

 Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: